-The indirect cost plan is subject to audit during the LPA’s program review.
-Though most agencies are not required to submit their indirect cost plan (and indirect cost allocation plan if applicable), all plans must be maintained and updated annually.
+Certified LPAs must submit indirect cost rates to ODOT Financial Services on an annual basis for review and approval.
+Rates are effective from July 1 to June 30 of each year, and rates should be submitted by December 31 to receive timely approval.
+Without an approved indirect cost rate, the LPA may only request reimbursement for direct costs.
+See Certification Program Bulletin 101-53 for additional details on submittal of indirect costs rates to ODOT.

 If requested by any federal agency, the LPA must produce the plans and all documentation for review and approval.
 It is required that all supporting documentation used in compiling and maintaining the plan be retained at the LPA to ensure compliance with federal regulations.
+The indirect cost plan is subject to audit during the LPA’s program review.

 Definitions

-In order to communicate effectively regarding billing and costs, it is important to clarify the various definitions of costs used throughout this chapter as well as 2 CFR 200 and other reimbursement statutes.
+To communicate effectively regarding billing and costs, it is important to clarify the various definitions of costs used throughout this chapter as well as 2 CFR 200 and other reimbursement statutes.

 Total cost of federal awards